Information Design in Optimal Auctions: Discussion

 \subsection{Asymmetric prior mean}

 Suppose that each buyer $i$ has his own prior mean $p_{i}$.
-We only discuss the seller-worst problem for which a solution exists.
+We discuss only the seller-worst problem for which we know a solution exists.
 The seller-worst information problem is to maximize the same objective function in \eqref{adp} with each buyer $i$'s individual mean constraint now being:

-In this case, our arguments for regularity and almost nonnegative virtual values are still valid.
-For $n=2$, we can still obtain the seller-worst information structure in the following proposition.
+In this case, our arguments for regularity and nonnegative virtual values are still valid except at zero.
+For $n=2$, we obtain the seller-worst information structure in the following proposition.

-\begin{proposition} Suppose that $n=2$ and each buyer $i$ has prior mean $p_{i}$.
-Then, the optimal seller-worst signal distribution for buyer $i$ is a truncated Pareto distribution $G_{i}(x)$ such that
+\begin{proposition} Suppose that $n=2$ and each buyer $i$ has a prior mean $p_{i}$.
+Then, the seller-worst information structure is a profile of signal distributions $\{G_1,G_2\}$ such that, for each buyer $i$, $G_{i}$ is a truncated Pareto distribution as follows:

 where $x_{i}$ is determined by buyer $i$'s mean constraint. \end{proposition}

 \begin{proof} See Appendix \ref{proofap}. \end{proof}